AndersAndreen/TwoTrack/README.md

             return orders;
 ```

 As we all know, this would never work in a real world implementation.
-There is no error handling whatsoever and the application is bound To crash.
+There is no error handling whatsoever and the application is bound to crash.

 ### 2: Error handling without TwoTrack
 So, lets add some error handling to make it more realistic: